JITES/javascript-mastery/README.md

-# javascript-mastery
+# Javascript Mastery
-clear and concise collection of javascript fundamentals and topic which every developer must know.
+ - Clear and concise collection of javascript fundamentals which every developer must know with examples